LKHetzel/mixcloud-live-data/README.md

 Pulls data from Mixcloud API for displaying followers, etc on Mixcloud Live Streams

+# Requirements
+- NodeJS

+For npm dependencies, please view package-lock.json.

 # How to Use:

 1. Clone or download & extract zip archive.

+2. Run `npm install`

-2. Copy the .env.template file to .env
+3. Copy the .env.template file to .env

-3. Fill in the data in .env:
+4. Fill in the data in .env:

     a.
 USERNAME = Your Mixcloud username